 - Gums will be damaged and bleed

-- Mouth is infected which will give off a foul smell
+- Smell - if the mouth is infected it will give off a foul smell

-- Sensitive root of the tooth may be exposed and painful
+- The sensitive root of the tooth may be exposed and painful

 - Discoloured teeth that die and fall out

 - Your dog may also refuse food, have difficulty eating or leave flecks of blood in their bowls